 Still confused as to the right option for you?
 There’s always the option of combining both personal and professional to suit your time and budget requirements, Eagleton says.

-“You might like to do most of the packing yourself, ask for help from family of friends, and just get removalists to move the precious or heavy items,” she says.
-“These days there is a packing service or removalist service that can help you personalise every move.”
+“You might like to do most of the packing yourself, ask for help from family of friends, and just get professional movers to move the precious or heavy items,” she says.
+“These days there is a moving unpacking service or moving company that can help you personalise every move.”